How to get involved

-- 5 x interviews over the course of 1 year will be completed with both the supporter and the decision maker.
+- 3 or 4 x interviews over the course of 1 year will be completed with both the supporter and the decision maker.
 Each 1 hour interview will consist of a questionnaire and an interview.

-- The education program will be free and you will be reimbursed for your travel expenses if required.
+- The training program will be free and you will be reimbursed for your travel expenses if required.

 What are the requirements to participate?